Symbian9/qmapshack-doc-wiki/Home.md

 # Welcome to QMapShack

 QMapShack is the successor of QLandkarte GT.
 But it's no QLandkarte GT 3.0, it's somthing complete new, braking with most of the concepts in QLandkarte.
-As most Open Source projects, QLandkarte evolved with no real roadmap.
+Like most Open Source projects, QLandkarte evolved with no real roadmap.
 It was deveopment by need and request.
 And it was a playground for many ideas and concepts.
 Naturally that results into a kind of awkward code with a thick layer of slag and issues.
 And at a certain point of development the beast won't digest another flip in the concept anymore.
 That is why QMapShack starts from scratch.

 If you want to download QMapShack visit the [download page](https://bitbucket.org/maproom/qmapshack/downloads)